 Brentford sign Eriksen on short-term contract as Danish midfielder returns to football after heart problem

-The 29-year-old playmaker was given a serious health scare when representing his country at the European Championships in the summer of 2021 and has, after being fitted with a defibrillator, been away from competitive action ever since.
+The 29-year-old playmaker suffered a serious health scare when representing his country at the European Championships in the summer of 2021 and has, after being fitted with a defibrillator, been away from competitive action since.

-Regulations in Italy prevented him from linking back up with Inter as he sought to make a return to the field, with a deal having to be terminated at San Siro, but the former Tottenham star is clear to resume his career in the Premier League.
+Regulations in Italy prevented him from linking back up with Inter, with his deal having to be terminated at San Siro, but the former Tottenham star is clear to resume his career in the Premier League.

 Editors' Picks